Teen Drivers: A Beginner's GuideCompare Car Insurance Rates in 3 Easy Steps

 Depending on your home state, you may be required to take and pass a formal driver education course.
 These courses can be offered as part of your high school curriculum in many states, although you have the option of enrolling in driver education courses offered by third-party driving agencies.

-Driver education courses are designed to give you both classroom and on-road instruction.
+Drivers Ed courses are designed to give you both classroom and on-road instruction.
 In addition to the rules of the road and traffic laws for your state, some of the things you'll learn include how to:

 - Inspect your vehicle before getting in the car, such as checking for flat tires.